Five Pillars of Islam:

-There is five pillars of Islam.
-Islam is a religion that teaches in oneness of Allah.
-It is the continuation of Abrahamic religion driven by the book of God that is Quran, which most of its adherents believe it as the divine book sent down to the last messenger and prophet Muhammad (P.B.U.H).
+Remember, Islam is a religion that teaches in oneness of Allah.
+It is the continuation of Abrahamic religion driven by the book of God that is Quran, which most of its adherents believe it as the divine book sent down to the last messenger and Prophet Muhammad (P.B.U.H).

 What is Islam Religion Beliefs: